The Guyra Preschool and Long Day care centre is currently taking enrolments for 2018

 We pride ourselves on providing opportunities that are specific to our cultural context by engaging with local community groups and Indigenous People.
 We excursion frequently to local libraries, parks, events and places.
 Our environments are sustainable and imbed sustainability and real life practices into our daily learning, such as caring for our chickens, guinea pigs, fish and pets, tending to our vegetable gardens and using the home grown goods to cook with, gardening and using natural materials in play and art and teaching children to be efficient in their use of power, water etc.

 We work in conjunction with families and meet the needs of children individually.
 We respect and value the cultural difference, back grounds and beliefs of all families and strive to embed the differences in our program.
-We are currently learning the Spanish language and integrate sign language into daily communication methods.

 Published on 09 Jun 2017